rlopez44/cboy/README.md

     brew install sdl2

-To compile the emulator, run `make`.
-This will compile the emulator in the `bin/` subdirectory.
-To compile a debug build, run `make debug` instead.
-This debug build of the emulator will be compiled in the `bin/debug/` subdirectory.
+There are three builds of the emulator available: a release build, a profiling build (for use with `gprof`), and a debug build; these are created with `make`, `make profile`, and `make debug`, respectively.
+The corresponding executables are located at `bin/cboy`, `bin/profile/cboy`, and `bin/debug/cboy`.

 # Running the Emulator
-The release mode of the emulator is `bin/cboy` and the debug mode is `bin/debug/cboy`.
 The emulator accepts a game ROM file and, optionally, a DMG boot ROM file to play before starting the game ROM.
 For example, the release mode of the emulator is invoked as follows:
 `bin/cboy [-b bootrom] <romfile>`.